 To develop an appreciation of, and basic competency in, the use of analytical thought in the development of a cohesive body of useful mathematical knowledge, with special emphasis on topics encountered in elementary and middle school mathematics programs.
 Math 105 deals with the whole number system, integers, rational numbers, and combinatorial counting techniques.

-Mathematics for Elementary Teachers, Beckmann, Pearson/Addison-Wesley
+Mathematics for Elementary Teachers, Second Edition, (2008) by Sybilla Beckmann, Pearson/Addison-Wesley.